jbweinstock/Sbal_reproduction/README.md

 ## Noah Intertidal Temperature Model code

 NOAH_IntertidalModel has the following directory trees below it.
-I recommend keeping this overall tree structure.
+It is recommend to keep this overall tree structure.
 - **MetData:** location for [North American Regional Reanalysis (NARR) data]
 - **NOAH_R_Code_2:** R code, template files, and [NOAH windows pc executable (nt191.exe)]

+The following folders are also necessary, located within the NOAH_IntertidalModel folder.
+These folders with example data can be downloaded from https://doi.org/10.5061/dryad.gxd2547wk
 - **SST:** Location for [OSTIA SST data]
 - **tide:** [xtide.exe windows pc executable] and [harmonics files]